SyberKraken/getJsGitDiffData/README.md

 It visualizes the most bug-prone files in a repository via treemaps.

 To get started you need to generate the rust executables for your OS:
 !!!!!OBS!!!!! nightly version of rust is required to compile.
-If using rustup use command: "rustup toolchain install nightly " and set default compile version to nightley via: "rustup default nightly"
+If using rustup use command: "rustup toolchain install nightly " and set default compile version to nightley via: "rustup default nightly" or "cargo +nightly build --release" to run it once
 Compile rust script with: cargo build --release

 To start server: node server.js